Fat | Setting The Record Straight

 Benefits: Naturally occurring trans fats like CLA have been associated with improving insulin sensitivity, lowering the risk of heart disease and managing type 2 diabetes.

-How to recognise: Present in fried foods and the majority of supermarket snacks such as biscuits and chocolate.
+How to recognise: Natural trans fats are present in animal products such as meat and dairy, whereas unnatural trans fats are present in fried foods and the majority of supermarket snacks such as biscuits and chocolate.

 Tip: Be practical.
 Try to avoid these as much as possible but unfortunately never eating a trans fat isn’t really practical in modern society.
 If you do eat something with trans fat in it, don’t let it stress you out.
 At APE Nutrition we promote the 80/20 rule where you eat really well 80% of the time and allow yourself to relax a little 20% of the time.